Sorry, you need to enable JavaScript to visit this website.

 Schools

 Students need a safe and healthy learning environment to succeed academically.
-Children with food allergies are at risk of suffering anaphylactic reactions in school where they are more likely to unintentionally get in contact with allergens.
+Children with food allergies are at risk of suffering anaphylactic reactions in school where they are more likely to unintentionally come in contact with allergens.
 Schools must be prepared to prevent, recognize and respond to anaphylactic reactions.
 The Centers for Disease Control and Prevention (CDC) created a tool kit to help school staff implement the “Voluntary Guidelines for Managing Food Allergies in Schools and Early Care and Education Programs” in order to prevent and manage severe allergic reactions in schools.

 The Access to Emergency Epinephrine Amendment Act of 2015 (the Act) mandates public and public charter schools in the District to stock a minimum of two pediatric dose (0.15 mg) and two adult dose (0.3 mg) of undesignated epinephrine auto-injectors to be used in the event of an anaphylactic emergency.
 OSSE procures epinephrine auto-injectors free of charge for all public and public charter schools in the District through Mylan’s EpiPen4Schools program.
 The auto-injectors shall be kept unlocked in a secure and easily accessible location.